Metoprolol-succinate-ER: 7 things you should know

 - Should not be used to prevent heart attacks.

-- May decrease symptoms of hypoglycemia (low blood sugar levels), such as a fast heart rate, palpitations, tremor, feelings of anxiety, and potentiate the hypoglycemic effects of insulin.
+- May decrease symptoms of hypoglycemia (low blood sugar levels), such as a fast heart rate, palpitations, tremors, and feelings of anxiety, and potentiate the hypoglycemic effects of insulin.

 - May also mask signs of hyperthyroidism (such as a fast heart rate).
 May precipitate a thyroid storm if abruptly stopped.

 - May interact with some other medications including antidepressants, antipsychotics, ergot alkaloids, or some other blood pressure medications.